1. Home

 A diagnosis describes the patient’s health and needs, as well as the treatments necessary to restore their health.
 It contains a qualifier and focus of the diagnosis.
 The qualifier gives additional meaning to a statement, while the focus of the diagnosis is the main issue.
 Below are some examples, with three of them being related to risk:

-The focus of the diagnosis
+Qualifier The focus of the diagnosis

-Blood volume
+Deficient Blood volume

-Impaired
+Impaired Vision

-Risk for
+Risk for Nutrient deficiency

-Risk for
+Risk for Nerve damage

-Risk for
+Risk for Obesity

-Please note that one-word diagnoses like diarrhea and nausea are not used here as the description is intrinsic to the meaning, or simply put a general diagnosis.
+Please note that one-word diagnoses like diarrhea and nausea are not used here as the description is intrinsic to the meaning, or simply put, a general diagnosis.

 If you like help with your nursing homework, please note that we also offer nursing assignment help for various nursing topics, so feel free to place your order today.